-- Device\settings: The setting for the mobile phone that is used.
-In case the Motorola C123 is used, this section does not need to be edited. - Osmocom\lib: The path to the folder that contains the OsmocomBB framework. - Commands: This is only to be edited when a newer version of the framework is used and the folder structure has changed since the release used in this project.
+Motorola C123 is used, this section does not need to be edited.

+- Osmocom\lib: The path to the folder that contains the OsmocomBB framework. - Commands: This is only to be edited when a newer version of the framework is used and the folder structure has changed compared to the release that was used in this project.

 The second and third sections contain parameters for the different rules and evaluators.
 This is followed by a section to set some general parameters for the pch\scan tool and a section where the locations of the different databases can be changed.
-A completely documented configuration file with all the rules and evaluator parameters can be found in Appendix C.2.
+A completely documented configuration file with all the rule and evaluator parameters can be found in Appendix C.2.
 The file is read in as a python file.
 This way python code can also be used to change settings dynamically depending on the environment or how the ICDS is started.